 No student who has not graduated from high school shall be considered to have permanently left public school unless an administrator of the school which the student last attended has sent notice within a period of 5 days from the student's tenth consecutive absence to the student and the parent or guardian of that student in both the primary language of the parent or guardian, to the extent practicable, and English.
 The notice shall initially offer at least 2 dates and times for an exit interview between the superintendent, or a designee, and the student and the parent or guardian of the student to occur prior to the student permanently leaving school and shall include contact information for scheduling the exit interview.
 The notice shall indicate that the parties shall agree upon a date and time for the exit interview, and that interview shall occur within 10 days after the sending of the notice.
 The time for the exit interview may be extended at the request of the parent or guardian and no extension shall be for longer than 14 days.
-The superintendent, or a designee, may proceed with any such interview without a parent or guardian if the superintendent, or a designee, makes a good faith effort to include the parent or guardian.
+The superintendent, or a designee, may proceed with any such interview without a parent or guardian.
 The exit interview shall be for the purpose of discussing the reasons for the student permanently leaving school and to consider alternative education or other placements.